nixworks/public/news/2011/03/21/index.md

 ##### King of Bahrain
 ### [The King of Bahrain Hamad ibn Isa Al Khalifa claims that the 2011 Bahraini protests were a foreign plot defeated by the intervention of forces from neighbors Saudi Arabia and the UAE of the Cooperation Council for the Arab States of the Gulf's Peninsula Shield Force. ](/news/2011/03/21/the-king-of-bahrain-hamad-ibn-isa-al-khalifa-claims-that-the-2011-bahraini-protests-were-a-foreign-plot-defeated-by-the-intervention-of-forc.md)
-_Context: Cooperation Council for the Arab States of the Gulf, 2011 Bahraini protests, Hamad ibn Isa Al Khalifa, King of Bahrain, Saudi Arabia, UAE, Peninsula Shield Force_
+_Context: Saudi Arabia, Hamad ibn Isa Al Khalifa, King of Bahrain, 2011 Bahraini protests, Cooperation Council for the Arab States of the Gulf, Peninsula Shield Force, UAE_

 ##### Tripoli
 ### [The Tripoli compound of Libyan leader Muammar Gaddafi is targeted for more bombing raids in the third night of the international intervention in Libya. ](/news/2011/03/21/the-tripoli-compound-of-libyan-leader-muammar-gaddafi-is-targeted-for-more-bombing-raids-in-the-third-night-of-the-international-interventio.md)